CZ-NIC/knot/doc/man_kdig.rst

   +ednsopt.

 **+noidn**
   Disable the IDN transformation to ASCII and vice versa.
-IDNA2003 support depends on libidn availability during project building!
+IDN support depends on libidn availability during project building!
+If used in *common-settings*, all IDN transformations are disabled.
+If used in the individual query *settings*, transformation from ASCII is disabled on output for the particular query.

 Notes
 -----